-Google Pixel 2 XL's display hit another snag: screen burn-in
+Google Pixel 2 XL's display hit another snag: Screen burn-in

 Recently, it was reported that the phone suffers from screen burn-in, wherein remnants of images remain on the screen despite not being actively displayed.

-However, we ran the same test on three other Pixel 2 XLs and we didn't see any burn-in effects on those.
-When we checked the bottom and top of the display for signs of the hotkeys or the time, it was all a monotone grey.
+However, we ran the same test on three other Pixel 2 XLs and didn't see any burn-in effects on those.
+When we checked the bottom and top of the display for signs of the hotkeys or the time, it was all a monotone gray.

 Though screen burn-in does happen on different types of displays, OLED screens (which the Pixel 2 XL has) are more prone to it.
 However, it usually happens after some time, so it's definitely a red flag if it's happening in some Pixel 2 XLs this soon.
 In the one unit with the burn-in issue, we've only had it for a week and since that time, its screen has been on for no more than a couple of hours at a time per day.

-We also didn't notice this problem when we displayed the same grey swatch (adjusted for their respective resolution) in the smaller Pixel 2, the Galaxy S8's AMOLED display and the LG V30, the latter of which has the same pOLED (a plastic variant of OLED) screen with the same resolution as the Pixel 2 XL.
+We also didn't notice this problem when we displayed the same gray swatch (adjusted for their respective resolution) in the smaller Pixel 2, the Galaxy S8's AMOLED display and the LG V30, the latter of which has the same POLED (a plastic variant of OLED) screen with the same resolution as the Pixel 2 XL.

-This comes off on the heels of last week, when the phone got grief over its muted colors and bluish hue that was viewable when tilting the phone at different angles (this is known as blue shift).
+This comes off on the heels of last week's development, in which the phone got grief over its muted colors and bluish hue that was viewable when tilting the phone at different angles (this is known as blue shift).
 Though these concerns were noticeable, we concluded that the issue wasn't a deal-breaker since you could only see the differences when compared side-by-side to the Galaxy S8 and LG V30, and that on its own, the Pixel 2 XL still had a sharp and vibrant screen.

 With the screen burn-in issue however, you don't need to compare it to anything to see the problem staring back at you.